 What sort of CPN cases have you come across?

-There was one 75-year-old lady in Staffordshire who was issued with a CPN for singing to herself in her garden each day during lockdown.
+There was one 75-year-old lady in Staffordshire who was threatened with a CPW for singing to herself in her garden each day during lockdown.
 One of her neighbours was complaining to the police about it 2 or 3 times a day.
-Only when I intervened did we put a stop to it, and withdrew the CPN – we went down the route of mediation and that resolved it.
+Only when I intervened did we put a stop to the planned CPW – we went down the route of mediation and that resolved it.
 I have also come across a lot of cases of CPNs being used for homeless people, such as in Stoke, and I stopped that too.
 In some cases I have seen officers use CPNs to target individuals with mental health problems, who need support rather than criminalisation.
 In one case, officers issued 13 CPWs to the same person.

 What are the procedural problems with the ways CPNs are issued?